Kophaks/AuroraCouncil/README.md

 1. Close World of Warcraft
 2. Extract the "AuroraCouncil" directory into "your\path\to\World of Warcraft\Interface\AddOns\"
-3. Activate AuroraCouncil in the Character Screen under "Addons"
+3. Activate AuroraCouncil in the character selection screen under "Addons"

 ## Usage